PM takes notice of Srinagar Highway accident

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Minister for Information and Broadcasting Senator Shibli Faraz Tuesday said Prime Minister Imran Khan took a strict notice and condemned in strong words the incident in which a squad of vehicles broke the red traffic signal, which resulted in loss of lives.
+ISLAMABAD: Minister for Information and Broadcasting Senator Shibli Faraz Tuesday said Prime Minister Imran Khan took strict notice and condemned in strong words the incident in which a squad of vehicles jumped the light here and resulted in loss of lives.

 Driver Fiaz tried to escape but police arrested him and shifted to Ramna Police Station.
 All the vehicles involved in the accident were also shifted to police station.
 Police raided several places but due to the police pressure, the accused surrendered before the court of law and got anticipatory bail.